-- (a) Providing relevant detail on: - i The detailed siting and design of meteorological and air quality monitoring stations;

-- Process management appropriate to air quality emissions; - iii Updated air emissions inventory for point, diffuse and fugitive dust emissions; - iv Air pollution control equipment and stack and vent configuration; - v point source air emissions test facilities and stack testing program to demonstrate compliance with the AQMMP; - vi Control of fugitive dust emissions;

-- vii Incident responses to exceedences or particular climatic conditions; - viii Community consultation and engagement; - ix Engagement with local health services for identifying and responding to any relevant health impacts (e.g. asthma management protocols); and - x The continuing review of the literature on the impact of emissions to inform both monitoring and response. - (b) In relation to preparing the Dust Management Plan (as part of the AQMMP) providing specific detail on: - i Pre-emptive particulate controls such as dust suppression on haul roads and conveyors, and best practice measures for minimising dust generation from unloading points, material stockpiles, crushers, rock storage facilities, and other potential fugitive dust emission sources; and - ii Identification of remedial action at specific operational dust sources in response to actual or impending exceedences of the-24 hour average ground-level PM10 and PM2.5 air quality criteria referenced above, as determined from an air quality monitoring program established in accordance with an approved AQMP.
+- (a) providing relevant detail on: - (i) the detailed siting and design of meteorological and air quality monitoring stations; - (ii) process management appropriate to air quality emissions; - (iii) updated air emissions inventory for point, diffuse and fugitive dust emissions; - (iv) air pollution control equipment and stack and vent configuration; - (v) point source air emissions test facilities and stack testing program to demonstrate compliance with the AQMMP; - (vi) control of fugitive dust emissions; - (vii) incident responses to exceedences or particular climatic conditions; - (viii) community consultation and engagement; - (ix) engagement with local health services for identifying and responding to any relevant health impacts (e.g. asthma management protocols); and - (x) the continuing review of the literature on the impact of emissions to inform both monitoring and response. - (b) in relation to preparing the Dust Management Plan (as part of the AQMMP) providing specific detail on: - pre-emptive particulate controls such as dust suppression on haul roads and conveyors, and best practice measures for minimising dust generation from unloading points, material stockpiles, crushers, rock storage facilities, and other potential fugitive dust emission sources; and - (ii) identification of remedial action at specific operational dust sources in response to actual or impending exceedences of the-24 hour average ground-level PM10 and PM2.5 air quality criteria referenced above, as determined from an air quality monitoring program established in accordance with an approved AQMP.